 So . .. are you a BI guy?

 I get that often and the answer is yes, yes I am.
 In actuality the answer is, “well . . . sort of.
-Not really.
-It’s more machine learning.”
-If I get into it there is a variety of questions that start with: “What’s the difference between …”
+Maybe.
+It’s more machine learning.
+At least some people think so.”
+The quick answer is that Business Intelligence is an evolving industry.
+If I get into it there is a variety of follow up questions that usually start: “What’s the difference between …”

 What’s the difference between business intelligence and machine learning?
 Even if you google these terms it’s hard to find a good definition.
 For sure you will find definitions, but not meaning and context for a never ending list of terms in a jargon rich field.